 Peptic Ulcers

-Peptic ulcers are the most prevalent form of ulcers and refer to ulcers that occur in the stomach (gastric ulcers) or the duodenum (duodenal ulcers).
+Peptic ulcers are the most common type and occur in the stomach (gastric ulcers) or the duodenum (duodenal ulcers).
 Peptic ulcers are caused by the erosion of the mucosal lining due to an imbalance between the stomach’s acidic environment and the natural protective barriers of the stomach and duodenum.

 Gastric Ulcers: These ulcers occur in the stomach lining and are primarily associated with the Helicobacter pylori (H. pylori) bacterial infection or long-term use of NSAIDs.
 Gastric ulcers are often characterized by burning pain in the stomach, especially after eating, and can lead to complications such as bleeding or perforation.
 [4, 5]